cillionaire/cillionaire/README.md

 # How to play

+## Using Cillionaire Web

+Cillionaire Web is a web frontent for the Cillionaire Smart contract.
+Its purpose is to make the game more accessible and easy to use.

+1. Download cillionaire_web_1.0.zip and unzip.

+2. Open index.html in your browser.
+The contract's data is updated every minute.

+3. Use the actions to generate MyEtherWallet transactions that you can sign using your preferred method.

+## In MyEtherWallet only

 1. In myetherwallet.com, go to "Contracts" and enter "cillionaire.eth" (without quotes; Contract Address is 0x4f6fe3bbefdb17e23d6e74a33482413c961569c3) into "Contract Address".
 It's also on the Kovan testnet under 0x13171fF9F5De1904509F08cdc3b7Ae2087931e43